Courseiva

 Why this answer

-Option C is wrong because disabling Multi-AZ reduces availability.
-Option E is wrong because manual snapshots are not as immediate as automated backups for recovery.
+Option B is wrong because disabling Multi-AZ reduces availability and does not prevent hardware failures.
+Option D is wrong because manual snapshots are not as immediate as automated backups for point-in-time recovery and would take longer to restore.

 MCQeasy